Introduction to Statistical Data

 The guide also addresses data sharing, focusing on whether, when, how, where and under what terms, research data outputs can be openly shared.

 Open Data refers to the growing trend among scholars, government agencies and international organisations to share data outputs, codebooks and software.
 EUI scholars are advised to carefully document their data throughout the research cycle, and be aware of the need to preserve data outputs.
-Full details are in the 2015 EUI Research Data Guide.
-Write to email@example.com for assistance.
+Full details are in the EUI Research Data Guide.
+Please write to firstname.lastname@example.org for assistance.

 EUI Research Project Directors should complete this form so that EUI support services are aware of ongoing projects.